-- If involvement of the GC/CM is critical during the design phase, why is this involvement critical? - If the project encompasses a complex or technical work environment, what is this environment? - If the project requires specialized work on a building that has historical significance, why is the building of historical significance and what is the specialized work that must be done? - If the project is declared heavy civil and the public body elects to procure the project as heavy civil, why is the GC/CM heavy civil contracting procedure appropriate for the proposed project?
+- If involvement of the GC/CM is critical during the design phase, why is this involvement critical? - If the project encompasses a complex or technical work environment, what is this environment? - If the project requires specialized work on a building that has historical significance, why is the building of historical significance and what is the specialized work that must be done?
+N/A - If the project is declared heavy civil and the public body elects to procure the project as heavy civil, why is the GC/CM heavy civil contracting procedure appropriate for the proposed project?
+N/A a.
+The project will require complex scheduling and phasing

-The Downtown Branch Recapture project meets two statute criteria:
+The Shadle branch remodel/expansion project meets two statute criteria: